Differences and approximate derivatives

 n is 1.

 Dimension to operate along, specified as a positive integer scalar.
-If no value is specified, then the default is the first array dimension whose size does not equal 1.
+If you do not specify the dimension, then the default is the first array dimension of size greater than 1.

 Consider a two-dimensional p-by-m input array,

-Difference array, returned as a scalar, vector, matrix, or multidimensional
+Difference array, returned as a scalar, vector, matrix, multidimensional array, table, or

 X is a nonempty array, then the dimension